jaclanL/ansible-dotfiles/README.md

 An opinionated set of dotfiles, setup as Ansible roles.

-The intent of this repository is to automate the installation of tools/programs and setup of configurations (dotfiles, etc.).
+The intent of this repository is to automate the installation of tools/programs and setup of configurations (dotfiles, etc.)

 Given this, the development environment will be consistent and setup of new devices smooth.